codefornl/community-principes/README.md

 - we werken open en transparant;
 - we bouwen samen een ecosysteem.

+We zijn een open community: iedereen is welkom.
 Daarbij hanteren we de volgende principes:

 # Code for NL community principes